André and Magda Trocmé: Legacy

 In January 1971, the Holocaust memorial center in Israel, Yad Vashem, recognized André Trocmé as Righteous among the Nations.
 He died later that year in Geneva.
 In July 1986, Magda was also recognized.
 Several years later, Yad Vashem honored the village of Le Chambon-sur-Lignon and the neighboring communities with an engraved stele erected in its memorial park.
-It was the second time Yad Vashem honored a whole community, the first time being the Dutch village of Nieuwlande in 1988.

-André was the 2nd cousin of Daniel Trocmé (1910–1944), who was involved in similar activities to rescue Jews from the Vichy government and died in the Majdanek concentration camp in April 1944.
+André was the second cousin of Daniel Trocmé, who was involved in similar activities to rescue Jews from the Vichy government and died in the Majdanek concentration camp in April 1944.
 In March 1976, Yad Vashem likewise recognized Daniel as Righteous among the Nations.

 Magda Trocmé was the guest of French radio program Les Chemins d'une Vie (Paths of a Life) recorded by Christian Lassalas for FR3 Auvergne Radio (April 1982 – 90 min).

-The Plateau Vivarais-Lignon and Le Chambon-sur-Lignon have become a symbol of the rescue of Jews in France during World War II.
+The Vivarais-Lignon plateau and Le Chambon-sur-Lignon have become a symbol of the rescue of Jews in France during World War II.

 As historians continue to examine events during the German occupation and Vichy rule, several longstanding disputes have emerged.
-In the case of the Plateau Vivarais-Lignon and Le Chambon-sur-Lignon, they include whether the interpretations based on Trocmé's writings are complete or correct.
+In the case of the Vivarais-Lignon plateau and Le Chambon-sur-Lignon, they include whether the interpretations based on Trocmé's writings are complete or correct.
 Those issues are objectively addressed in Robert Paxton's Vichy France: Old Guard and New Order (1972) and in Patrick Henry's book, We Only Know Men: The Rescue of Jews in France During the Holocaust (2013).
 Meanwhile, Richard Unsworth's A Portrait of Pacifists: Le Chambon, the Holocaust, and the Lives of André and Magda Trocmé (2012) provides a thorough exploration of the roles and writings of the Trocmés.
-While Caroline Moorehead's Village of Secrets (2014) also examines the events on the Plateau Vivarais-Lignon and in Le Chambon-sur-Lignon, other authors, historians and documentary filmmakers believe that that book presents a biased and inaccurate view of what actually took place.
+While Caroline Moorehead's Village of Secrets (2014) also examines the events on the Vivarais-Lignon plateau and in Le Chambon-sur-Lignon, other authors, historians and documentary filmmakers believe that that book presents a biased and inaccurate view of what took place.